knittl/knittl/README.md

-Good afternoon
+Good afternoon!

 I'm knittl, I'm a Linux enthusiast.

 You might be interested in my [dotfiles](https://github.com/knittl/.files) or my work-in-progress [DDD annotations](https://github.com/knittl/ddd-annotations) project for Java.

-You can also find me on [Stack Overflow](https://stackoverflow.com/users/112968/knittl).
+You can also find me on [Stack Overflow](https://stackoverflow.com/users/112968/knittl) or browse workshops of my local Linux User Group [fhLUG](https://fhLUG.at).

 <!--
 **knittl/knittl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.